■ Primer · §11Chapter · Mechanics

 Resupply is handled in fiction — easy in a world with trade, impossible in a world with no gunpowder.
 The GM sets what's available.

-On a Catastrophic Failure while using a weapon, it breaks and is unusable until repaired.
-Common and Uncommon gear can be repaired with tools and downtime.
-Rare gear needs a skilled NPC or specialist tools plus a Hand roll (T11).
-Unique items may be permanently destroyed — the GM and you decide.
+On a Catastrophic Failure while using a weapon, it breaks and is unusable until repaired — a moment, not just a penalty.
+Ordinary gear is fixed with tools and downtime; something rarer needs a skilled NPC or specialist tools and a Hand roll (T11); something irreplaceable may be destroyed for good.
+(Breaking is a consequence; it never changes your damage.)

 Attacking